Who leads the church?

 Jeff & Carol Hubing

 Jeff has an M.A. and Ph.D. in New Testament biblical studies and is committed to preaching, teaching, church planting and leadership training in Chicagoland and beyond.
 Holding a B.A. in Elementary Education and an Associate’s degree in Practical Ministry, Carol is a gifted teacher whose prophetic insight marks her instruction and intercession.
-Jeff & Carol live in Portage Park along with their four children: Cadence, Isaac, Acacia, and Alina.
+Jeff and Carol live in Portage Park along with their three youngest children: Isaac, Acacia and Alina.
+Their oldest son, Cadence, and his wife, Laura, live in the west suburbs of Chicago.

 José & Lyniece Oyola